lucaslamounier/sisdr_app/README.md

-# operacoes
+# SISDR
-A new repository to the operations app
+A new repository to the SISDR app

 ## Dependences